 The cake is an easy, no mixer recipe, and loosely based on my favorite cake base.
 I love this cake base because it’s fast, easy, you don’t dirty a zillion dishes, and most of all because the cakes always turn out supremely moist, springy, and fluffy.

 Rather than buttermilk and sour cream like I sometimes use, I used BAILEYS® Coffee Creamers Sweet Italian Biscotti and vanilla Greek yogurt with a splash of oil.

 That trifecta of moisturizing and tenderizing not only gives the cake a creamy and rich flavor profile, but they prevent dryness.
 Nothing worse than dry coffee cake where you literally need coffee to wash it down with.
 Thankfully this cake is wonderfully moist.

 I glazed the cake with a simple confectioners’ sugar glaze and more creamer.
 It’s the final sha-zam that makes the cake really sing and locks in even more moisture.
-The glaze recipe makes about double what’s shown.
-Drizzles look lovely in photos, but in reality I drenched the cake in the remaining glaze after the photos.
-The more frosting, the merrier.

 My family and taste-testers said the cake is definitely a keeper.
 It’s got just enough density to give it some heft and body, but it’s still light, springy, bouncy, and fluffy.